zapta/ble_stepper_motor_analyzer/README.md

 </p>

 ## Design Highlights
-* The device is passive and doesn't not interfere with the operation of the stepper motor, regardless if the device is in use or turned off.
+* The device is passive and does not interfere with the operation of the stepper motor, regardless if it is in use or turned off.
+Furthermore, the stepper signals are galvanically isolated from the electronics.
 * Embedding the device in a 3D printer is simple.
-It has a small footprint, operates on 7-30 VDC, and uses a small external sticker antenna that overcomes shielding by the printer case.
+It has a small footprint, operates on 7-30 VDC, and can use a small external sticker antenna that overcomes shielding by the printer enclosure.
-* The design is in the public domain (Creative Commons CC0) and can be used commercially.
+* The design is in the public domain (Creative Commons CC0) and can be used also commercially.
+Attribution and code sharing are not required.
-* The hardware design is low cost and devices can be ordered fully assembled from JLCPCB or similar services.
+* The device design is low cost and can be ordered fully assembled from JLCPCB or similar services.
-* The device firmware can be updated by users using a standard USB cable, no other tools are required.
+* The device firmware can upgraded by users using a standard USB cable, no tools or adapter required.
-* Each device has its own factory assigned address such that multiple devices can be used independently (e.g. one for each stepper motor in your printer).
+* Each device has its fixed unique address such that multiple devices can be used and addressed independently (e.g. one for each stepper motor in your printer).
-* Open BLE and Python APIs allows to write custom monitoring apps, including for mobile devices.
+* Open BLE and Python APIs supports custom monitoring apps, such as specialized analyzers or mobile apps.

 ## How does it work?
 The device contains two galvanic isolated current sensors that sense the currents through the two stepper coils.
-These values are measured 40,000 times a second and analysis firmware on the device extracts information such as step count, and motion speed.
+These values are measured 40,000 times a second and firmware on the device analyzes them and extracts information such as step count, speed, and current patterns.
 A Bluetooth BLE radio then transmits the data to the app which displays it in a graphical form.

  <p align="center">
  Device Block diagram<br>